exonum/exonum-java-binding/CONTRIBUTING.md

   Also on Mac you need a [`coreutils`](https://formulae.brew.sh/formula/coreutils) package installed.

 ### Building
+__Important__: In order to retrieve submodules you have to execute `git submodule update --init` before first build.

 Set required environment variables, once in a shell you use to build the project:
 ```$sh
 $ source exonum-java-binding/tests_profile